 The Cambridge Analytica scandal has finally given pause to even to the most indifferent.
 What is our information being used for, and who's paying for it?
 How has our identifying data gone from buying cheerful digital farm animals to swaying world events?
 Is it too late to put on the brakes?

-Join us for an evening of our ongoing series This Is Now with Angie Coiro, featuring Ars Technica journalist Cyrus Farivar, author of Habeas Data: Privacy vs. the Rise of Surveillance Tech and ACLU attorney, Linda Lye.
+Join us for an evening of our ongoing series This Is Now with Angie Coiro, featuring Ars Technica journalist Cyrus Farivar, author of Habeas Data: Privacy vs. the Rise of Surveillance Tech.
 Knowledge of new tech and the efforts to protect consumers from its rougher edges will definitely make it worth your time.